advance100/doc_webpack/configuration.md

 * `"node"` Compile for usage in a node.js-like environment (use `require` to load chunks)
 * `"async-node"` Compile for usage in a node.js-like environment (use `fs` and `vm` to load chunks async)
 * `"node-webkit"` Compile for usage in webkit, uses jsonp chunk loading but also supports native node.js modules plus require("nw.gui") (experimental)
+* `"atom"` Compile for usage in atom-shell, supports require for modules necessary to run Atom.